 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 6:01 PM
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 9:33 AM

 Manchester Airport is the UK's busiest outside London, transferring 23.5 million people around the globe every year, and we've made getting to your getaway easier than ever.
 TransPennine Express trains to Manchester Airport stop right in the airport, meaning that rail travel is a perfect option for getting your holiday off to a flying start.